Understand criminal behavior, the effects it has on its victims and society, and how you can help prevent it.

 If you are pursuing a career in public safety, law, social welfare offices or other social programs that specifically deal with public safety and human welfare, a specialization or certificate of completion in criminology may give you a competitive advantage when it comes to prospective employers.

-This program consists of five upper-division online criminology courses for a total of 15 credit hours.
+This program consists of five lower-division online criminology courses for a total of 15 credit hours.

-This course begins with the history of adolescence, delinquency, and the U.S. juvenile justice system.
+In this course, focus begins with the history of adolescence, delinquency, and the U.S. juvenile justice system.
 Students examine theories on the causes of delinquency and study police, courts, corrections, and rule of law as applied to youth in order to recognize the problems and issues associated with measuring juvenile crime and victimization.
 In addition, the students will explore contemporary themes such as school violence, drugs, and bullying.
 (This course is also offered through CBE.
 Credits earned using this option will appear on transcripts with an “EX” suffix.)

 In this course, students are introduced to the origins, theories, controversies, and practices, both past and present, of restorative and transformative justice as alternative responses to resolve conflicts.
 Course material also interrogates the question: “when is it appropriate to forgive rather than to punish?” and examines how restorative justice is employed and practiced to address crime, school discipline, and other types of conflict around the world.

-This class examines the many ways in which race, social class, and crime influence the justice system, the occurrence of crime, and punishment.
+This class is an examination of the impact of race, social class, and crime on the justice system, the occurrence of crime, and punishment.
 The course interrogates the question: “Does skin color influence justice in America?”
-Students learn race and class as social constructs and explore them in relationship to crime rates, their impact on society and communities through incarceration, sentencing policies, as well as the economic and political systems.
+Students learn race and class as social constructs and explore them in relationship to crime rates, and their impact on society and communities through law enforcement practice, incarceration, sentencing policies, as well as the economic and political systems.
 This course will examine the role of implicit bias in the criminal justice system.
 (This course is also offered through CBE.
 Credits earned using this option will appear on transcripts with an “EX” suffix.)